Math Placement Test Information

-ALL first year students, regardless of SAT or AP/IB scores, must take the Math Placement Exam before coming to New Student Orientation.
-There are no exemptions from taking the Math Placement Exam for first year students.
+- ALL first year students, regardless of SAT or AP/IB scores, must take the Math Placement Test before coming to New Student Orientation.
+There are no exemptions from taking the Math Placement Test for first year students.

-ALL transfer students are encouraged to take the Math Placement Exam before coming to New Student Orientation.
+- ALL transfer students are encouraged to take the Math Placement Test before coming to New Student Orientation.

-School of Engineering (ENGR) and School of Business (BMGT) transfer students do not need to take the Math Placement Exam.
+School of Engineering (ENGR) and School of Business (BMGT) transfer students do not need to take the Math Placement Test.

-The Math Placement Exam is an exam that determines what level math course(s) you should take, based on your knowledge of the subject.
+- The Math Placement Test is a test that determines what level math course(s) you should take, based on your knowledge of the subject.
 Administrators in the Math Department and your academic adviser use this information combined with SAT/ACT scores and previous course grades to evaluate your math skills.